-Structuring in this way enables form periods and discussion time to be filled with visits from relevant guest speakers and discussion on topical issues relevant to the area of students' interest.
-In this way, our Sixth Formers are offered in depth knowledge into relevant future career paths on a weekly basis-supporting their studies and providing invaluable information for interviews and the workplace.
+Structuring in this way enables form periods and discussion time to be filled with visits from speakers relevant guest and discussion topical on relevant to the area of students' interest.

+In this way, our Sixth Formers are offered in depth knowledge into relevant future career paths on a basis-supporting weekly studies and providing invaluable information for interviews and the workplace.

-Set your own path
+Set your own path >